-11th August marked the 44th Anniversary of Hip-Hop.
-Check it out On that day in 1973 18-year-old Jamaican American DJ Kool Herc only played the “break” or instrumental section of songs for his audience at 1520 Sedgwick Avenue, the Bronx, New York.
+This August will mark the 46th Anniversary of Hip-Hop.
+On 11th August 1973 18-year-old Jamaican American DJ Kool Herc only played the “break” or instrumental section of songs for his audience at 1520 Sedgwick Avenue, the Bronx, New York.
 During these breaks Coke La Rock used a microphone to hype up the crowd and thus the birth of Hip-Hop!

 Here we chart some of Hip-Hop’s most influential albums from the genre’s pioneers.
 These classics should be on repeat for any Hip-Hop fans whether you’re into Grime, Gangsta Rap or more experimental artists.